• Art Magazine

 Mark Feldman , Chief Home Officer of Riverbend Home the best fabric on the market is a marine-grade acrylic product called “Sunbrella” .
 It is a solution-dyed material that is weather- and light-resistant.
 It is also specifically designed for shade.

 The expert also suggests looking for umbrellas with an automatic tilt function.
-This allows users to follow the sun and thus provide continuous shade, even while seated.
+This feature allows users to follow the sun and thus provide continuous shade, even while seated.

 2. Design your outdoor workspace ergonomically